Pikler triangle is one of the rising stars among the Montessori toys.

 Where to buy a Pikler triangle?

 There are surprisingly few manufacturers in the USA when compared to other countries.
-Many Pikler triangles are made in Europe (and they are usually of very good quality).
+Many Pikler triangles are made in Europe (and they are usually of very good quality) but there are some great ones in the US too.

 Due to this fact, we would recommend buying through bigger stores like Amazon or Etsy as they are reliable and have customer-friendly policies.